pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	--map                   prints a map of the CLI sections and commands

 Pulp Server installation comes with one default user created with admin level privileges.
-Login and password for this user can be configured in ``/etc/pulp/server.conf`` at the time of installation.
+Username and password for this user can be configured in ``/etc/pulp/server.conf`` at the time of installation.

 Below is an example of basic authentication of users based on their username and password when